Ph.D. Cornell University, Ithaca, NY, USA (Horticulture) 2002

 - Sam Hitchcock Tilton-MS (currently Midwest Representative, K.U.L.T.
 Kress)

-- Erin Haramoto-PhD (currently Assistant Professor at University of Kentucky)
+- Erin Haramoto-PhD (currently Associate Professor at University of Kentucky)

 - Zachary Hayden-PhD (currently Assistant Professor at Michigan State University)

 - Ben Byl-MS (currently Manager, Nyblad Family Farm and Byl Orchards)